Infotecs/domain_tools/README.rst

    $ get_ldap_users -h

-All settings and domain fields' bindings are could be customized using settings file which should be in a JSON format.
+All settings and domain fields' bindings could be customized using settings file which should be in a JSON format.
 Run the following to save defaults to the `settings.json` file: